דלג לתוכן הראשי

 • Tai Chi and yoga practices, proven to improve stability.

-• Chair rise exercises without using hands.
+• Rising from a chair without using hands.

 • Strengthening core and leg muscles, which stabilize the body during walking.